[R.O. 2006 §200.010; CC 1978 §71.010]

 The Police Department of the City shall consist of a Chief of Police and such other members or ranks as may be determined necessary by the Mayor and Board of Aldermen from time to time and set by ordinance.

-The Chief of Police, in the discharge of his/her duties, shall be subject to the orders of the Mayor and the Finance Officer/Director of Personnel only; all other members of the Police Department shall be subject to the orders of their superiors in the Police Department and the Mayor and Finance Officer/Director of Personnel only.
+The Chief of Police, in the discharge of his/her duties, shall be subject to the orders of the Mayor, City Administrator, and the Director of Operations only; all other members of the Police Department shall be subject to the orders of their superiors in the Police Department and the Mayor, City Administrator, and Director of Operations only.

 [R.O.
 2006 §200.040; CC 1978 §71.040]